quicwg/base-drafts/draft-ietf-quic-http.md

 When a stream cannot be completed successfully, QUIC allows the application to abruptly terminate (reset) that stream and communicate a reason; see {{Section 2.4 of QUIC-TRANSPORT}}.
-This is referred to as a "stream error."
+This is referred to as a "stream error".
 An HTTP/3 implementation can decide to close a QUIC stream and communicate the type of error.
 Wire encodings of error codes are defined in {{http-error-codes}}.
-Stream errors are distinct from HTTP status codes which indicate error conditions.
+Stream errors are distinct from HTTP status codes that indicate error conditions.
 Stream errors indicate that the sender did not transfer or consume the full request or response, while HTTP status codes indicate the result of a request that was successfully received.

 If an entire connection needs to be terminated, QUIC similarly provides mechanisms to communicate a reason; see {{Section 5.3 of QUIC-TRANSPORT}}.
-This is referred to as a "connection error."
+This is referred to as a "connection error".
 Similar to stream errors, an HTTP/3 implementation can terminate a QUIC connection and communicate the reason using an error code from {{http-error-codes}}.

-Although the reasons for closing streams and connections are called "errors," these actions do not necessarily indicate a problem with the connection or either implementation.
+Although the reasons for closing streams and connections are called "errors", these actions do not necessarily indicate a problem with the connection or either implementation.
 For example, a stream can be reset if the requested resource is no longer needed.